CptTelefonmast/BookDB/README.md

 The application supports books, genres, wish list entries, location tracking, lending history, read status, purchase source tracking, search, sorting, pagination and CSV export.

 Attention!
-I'm not ashamed to admit that the original project is in German and I've translated everything using AI.
+I'm not ashamed to admit that the original project is in German and I let ChatGPT handle the translation.
 I'm just to lazy to do it by hand lol.
 If you find any mistakes, feel free to notify me.

 ## Security notice